Last Updated: Reissued with updates to staffing and do not travel areas

 Terrorists continue plotting and carrying out attacks in Nigeria.
 Terrorists may attack with little or no warning, targeting shopping centers, malls, markets, hotels, places of worship, restaurants, bars, schools, government installations, transportation hubs, and other places where crowds gather.
 Terrorists are known to work with local gangs to expand their reach.

-There is civil unrest and low-level armed militancy in parts of Southern Nigeria, especially in the Niger Delta region.
-Armed criminality, including kidnapping and maritime crime, is also pervasive in this region.
+There is civil unrest and armed gangs in parts of Southern Nigeria, especially in the Niger Delta and Southeast regions.
+Armed criminality and gangs, including kidnapping and assaults on Nigerian security services is also pervasive in this region.

 Violence can flare up between communities of farmers and herders in rural areas.